 Meet the SOL Summer Grant Recipients

-The Hart Leadership Program is proud to introduce nine students who have been awarded SOL Summer Grants.
+The Hart Leadership Program is proud to introduce eight students who have been awarded SOL Summer Grants.
 The grants are awarded to qualified undergraduates to design and conduct community-based research projects collaboratively with partner organizations for 8-12 weeks during the summer of 2018.

 The 2018 SOL Summer Grant recipients come from disciplines across Duke University, and will conduct research in a wide variety of fields.